s1vax/Pwnagotchi/README.md

  <br>

-   - Guardamos los cambios en el bloc de notas (en cada archivo).
+   - We save the changes in Notepad (in each file).

  <br>

-   - Desconectamos el SD holder de nuestra PC y colocamos la SD en nuestra Raspberry Pi.
+   - We disconnect the SD holder from our PC and place the SD card in our Raspberry Pi.

    <br>